 Two Turtle Doves

 A treat for you and your turtle dove.
 Join us for a romantic spa break at the TLH Carlton Hotel.
-Before the Christmas rush really sets in you can enjoy 2 nights away with a choice of mini spa treatments from £138.
-Or why not look further ahead to a January treat to help you recover from the excesses.
-Our January Revival Break is only £99 for 2 nights.
+You can enjoy 2 nights away with a choice of mini spa treatments from £184.
+Or why not look further ahead to a January treat to help you recover from the excesses, our January Revival Break from just £108pp.

 Three French Hens

-The closest we can get to three hens are Spicy Chicken Wings, a Flame Grilled Chicken Breast and a Cajun Chicken Fillet Burger on our Aztec Bistro Menu.
+The closest we can get to three hens are Giant Chicken Skewers, a Glazed Chicken Strips and a Chicken Tender Burger on our Aztec Bistro Menu.
 In fact there is no such thing as a French hen but it is thought that the word French simply meant foreign.

 Four Colly Birds